mandeepairborne/samweb/content/demo/index.md

 archive = "This page is, in fact, not archived, meaning it will receive content updates." trigger = "This page contains blackjack and hookers, and bad jokes such as this one." disclaimer = """
-- All tricks in this page are performed by the lab boys, don't try this at home
+- All tricks in this page are performed by the lab boys, don't try this at home.
-- Don't expose yourself to 4000° kelvin
+- Don't expose yourself to 4000° kelvin.
-- Don't take party escort submission position
+- Don't take party escort submission position.
-- Don't interact with asbestos and moon rocks
+- Don't interact with asbestos and moon rocks.
 """
 +++